Holograms on the go

 Step 3: Post-production and delivery

-Volumetric video, also known as holographic video, looks like video from any given viewpoint but exists volumetrically in 3D space.
+Holographic video, also known as volumetric video, looks like video from any given viewpoint but exists volumetrically in 3D space.
 Viewers can change their view of a performance at any time, or actually move around the video, in mixed reality experiences.

-We capture performances on our stage using 106 cameras, then use computer vision algorithms to create textured 3D surfaces of whatever is in view.
-We further process to provide some consistency in the meshes over time as well as compress the holographic video for easier transmission and viewing.
+We capture performances on our stage using many cameras, then use computer vision algorithms to create a textured 3D mesh per frame.
+We further process that data to provide some consistency in the meshes over time, which we then compress into a file format that is playable on a wide variety of cross-platform devices.

-We usually shoot @ 30 fps, though are capable of 60fps.
-We can interpolate to generate higher frame rates to, for example, match framerates of immersive devices.
+We usually shoot @ 30 fps, though we can capture at both higher and lower frames rates if desired.
+For playback, it is possible to interpolate to generate higher frame rates to, for example, match framerates of immersive devices.

-With our current 106 camera system, we output 10GB/sec of raw footage.
+With our premium 106 camera system, we output 600GB/min of raw footage.
+Our end result compresses that data down to something comparable to HD video at 15-30Mbps.

 On shoot days, we usually turn around initial selects for review within 24 hours.
 Timeframes for final delivery depend on the content and duration of the take, as well as specific needs of the client and project.

-Output is typically in the range of 40K triangles and 2K texture per character for a VR device, down to 10K triangles and 1K texture for mobile devices.
-We can deliver raw .obj/.png files, or a compressed format delivered as a streamable .mp4 file.
+Output is typically in the range of 20K triangles and 2K texture per character for a VR device, down to 10K triangles and 1K texture for mobile devices, which we provide as a custom streamable .MP4 file.

 Apparent accuracy depends on several factors such as the number of polygons, texture resolution, viewing distance, and playback device.
 We can adjust resolution while preserving detail, and usually work with clients to balance performance with quality for their specific scenario and device.

-Yes, we frequently capture, insert, swap and/or remove props from the scene, depending on needs of the performance and scenario.
+Yes, we frequently capture and/or remove props from the scene, depending on needs of the performance and scenario.
+In addition, we provide some post-production tools, workflow support and best practices for removing props and/or adding CG props as needed after capture.

 This technology has been in development since 2010, and we’ve captured thousands of human and animal performances over a very wide range of action, costumes, and props.
 We have a good understanding of where challenges will be, and ways to minimize them to achieve creative goals.